eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-debug.md

 The [zDebug](https://chrome.google.com/webstore/detail/zdebug/gknbnafalimbhgkmichoadhmkaoingil) extension can be used for easier triggering of debug sessions from the Chrome browser.
 The [Zend Debugger Extension](https://chrome.google.com/webstore/detail/zend-debugger-extension/aonajadpeeaijblinaeohfdmbgdpibba) is another extension that does the same job.

-It is important to configure the Chrome extension properly before using it for debugging PHP apps running in a Che workspace:
+It is important to configure the Chrome extension properly before using it for debugging PHP apps running in a {{site.product_mini_name}} workspace:

 1. Set `Debug Host` to `localhost` or `127.0.0.1`.
 1. Set `Debug Port` to `10137`.
 1. Set `Debug Local Copy` to `No`.

 Note that it is not the browser that opens the debug session to the Zend Debugger Client.
-This is done by the PHP engine that runs in the Che workspace.
+This is done by the PHP engine that runs in the {{site.product_mini_name}} workspace.
 The browser just tells the PHP engine to do so.
 So the above settings are for the PHP engine (the Zend Debugger module in particular).
-Thus the `Debug Host` must be set to `localhost` and not the public host of the docker container running the Che workspace.
+Thus the `Debug Host` must be set to `localhost` and not the public host of the docker container running the {{site.product_mini_name}} workspace.

 In the end the zDebug settings should look like this: